zbloss/hourly-price-prediction/README.md

 hourly-price-prediction
 ==============================

-Data Science Model for predicting the hourly close price of an asset
+Naive Algo-Trading application that uses a Data Science Model for predicting the hourly close price of an asset and then buying or selling that asset based on the prediction.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/h_gaFesvKEY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Project Organization
 ------------